This slab apple pie combines buttery crust, sweet, juicy apples, and warm cinnamon spice into a dessert that can feed a crowd!

 Because you still do all the things you do for a pie – crust, apples, bake – except you do it in ONE large 9” x 13” pan.

-This means you only make one pie AND you can feed 20+ people at the same time!
+This means you only make one apple pie, AND you can feed 20+ people at the same time!

 Friends, you need this apple slab pie recipe.
-It’s everything you LOVE about a classic apple pie:
+It’s everything you LOVE about a classic old-fashioned apple pie like Grandma used to make:

 - The warm, cinnamon flavor

-But it’s everything you NEED out of making dessert for a crowd, especially during the holidays:
+But it’s everything you need to make apple pie dessert recipes for a crowd, especially during the holidays:

 - Portable